Golem of Kruja

-Golem was a Serbian nobleman who ruled the Principality of Arbanon, in its phase of semi-independency.
+Golem was an Albanian nobleman who ruled the Principality of Arbanon, in its phase of semi-independency.
 He was the last ruler of Arbanon before its final annexation in the reemerging Byzantine Empire.
 His holdings included Krujë and probably Ohrid.

 Rule

 He rose to rule Arbanon through marriage with the daughter of sebastos Gregorios Kamonas and Komnena Nemanjić and then succeeded him to rule Arbanon.
 The ascension of Golem is regarded as a reversion to the native rule of Albania.
 Komnena was the daughter of Stefan the First-Crowned and grand-daughter of Alexios III Angelos, the last Byzantine Emperor before the Fourth Crusade.
 This particular aspect of her origin would become important in later political developments as she was the niece of Irene Laskarina, Empress of Nicaea and thus related to the Nicaean Emperor John III Doukas Vatatzes.